signalfx/signalfx-agent/docs/agent-install-packages.md

 ### Install with RPM

 1. Remove collector services such as `collectd`.
-2. Remove third-party instrumentation and agent software.

-> Don't use automatic instrumentation or instrumentation agents from
-> other vendors when you're using SignalFx instrumentation.
-The results
-> are unpredictable, and your instrumentation might break and your
-> application might crash.

-3. In the `/etc/yum.repos.d/` directory, edit a new file named signalfx-agent.repo.
+2. In the `/etc/yum.repos.d/` directory, edit a new file named signalfx-agent.repo.
-4. Add these lines to the file:
+3. Add these lines to the file:

    ```
    [signalfx-agent]